Last editedOct 20224 min read

 AAAA – 4-character bank code that looks like a shortened version of the bank’s name

 BB – 2-character country code telling you which country the bank is in

 CC – 2-character location code telling you where the bank’s head office is located

 DDD – 3-character branch code (optional) telling you where the specific branch is located

 Because some banks don’t use the 3-character branch code, they’ll have a shorter (8-character) BIC code.
 For these banks, the branch code may be replaced by a triple X (i.e. MIDLGB22XXX) or left off entirely.

 How do I find my BIC code?

 If you’re receiving an international payment, you’ll need to know your BIC number.
-You can usually find it on your bank statements, but if you don’t have any to hand, you could also log into your online banking account or just call into your local branch.
+You can usually find it on your bank statements, but if you don’t have any to hand, you could also log into your online banking account or just call your local branch on the phone.

 If you’re making an international payment and need to find the BIC number of the recipient, you can simply use a BIC/SWIFT finder – such as this online tool from Bank.Codes – that allows you to search for the codes of particular branches or validate SWIFT numbers for extra security.